Frequently Asked Questions

 - How often is the North Carolina auctioneer examination given?

-Eleven times a year, on the first Thursday of February, March, April, May, June, July, August, September, October, November, and December.
+Six times a year, on the first Thursday of February, April, June, August, October, and December.